besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuesfilter.md

  Private API Key.
 The endpoint will only return venues that are forecasted with this private API key.
 See more info on [API keys](#api-keys)
  &nbsp;
 - **collection_id** `string` <span style="color:blue">OPTIONAL</span>
 Filters on vennues within a collection.
-See more info on [Collections](#collections) TODO check link &nbsp;
+See more info on [Collections](#venue-collections) &nbsp;
 - **busy_min** `int` <span style="color:blue">OPTIONAL</span>
 Minimum busyness for the filtered venues, ranging from `0` to `100` procent.
 Use `busy_conf` parameter to change the filter method.